 Jonathan: The “12-issue” thing is loose, too.
 It could be 18 issues.
 It could be even more… We don’t know at the moment.

 Mario: Joshua’s response, particularly the comment about how men and women differ from one another reminded me of Stanley Kubrick’s Eyes Wide Shut, which was sort of a dissertation on how men and women’s psychological interpretations of infidelity differ due from one another due to physiological and anatomical differences between the genders.
 For women, infidelity can be entirely internalized.
-Thoughts of desire, even if never acted upon, can be just as dangerous to women as physical betrayal.
-To men, infidelity is usually only equated to the physical.
+Thoughts of desire, even if never acted upon, can be just as dangerous to women as a physical betrayal.
+To men, infidelity is usually only equated to the physical, you can see plenty of physical examples at sites like cartoon porno.
+On the other hand, it can be about the exploration and intimacy of sex, and the connection or lack of connection that you can have with another person.
+There are porn sites out there you can enjoy, of course, but you wouldn’t call enjoying an adult film a betrayal.
+You can see this as you exploring the intimacy of your desire on a personal level.
+You can even search online for What is the best sex machine if you want to continue to explore that intimate experience.
+The movie shows both the psychological effect outside experiences and fantasies have on a relationship in terms of infidelity, as well as how personal and intimate desires can differ from person to person.
 I’m curious whether both of you have screened the film and if so, what did you guys think of it?

 Joshua: Unfortunately, I haven’t had a chance to watch the film, but I heard good things.
 Yeah, the differences you pointed out are dead on.
 Those are the kind of things we hope to convey through GIRLS.